eCaller/eCallerEpidemiaWeb/README-EN.md

 ## Installation

-1. Clonar el repositorio en una carpeta local
+1. Clone the repository to a local folder:
     * `git clone  https://github.com/eCaller/eCallerEpidemiaWeb.git`
     * `cd eCallerEpidemiasWeb`

-2. Instalación librería
+2. Library installation:
     * `npm install`

 3. Setting the environment:
     * cp src/config.js.example src/config.js
-    * Editar el fichero src/config.js con los valores correctos para el entorno de ejecución
+    * Edit the src/config.js file with the correct values for the runtime environment.

 ## Local execution

-Como requerimiento antes de ejecutar la aplicación debe instalarse y configurarse el proyecto: [eCallerEpidemiaBackEnd](https://github.com/eCaller/eCallerEpidemiaBackEnd/)
+As a requirement before running the application, the project must be installed and configured: [eCallerEpidemiaBackEnd](https://github.com/eCaller/eCallerEpidemiaBackEnd/blob/master/README-EN.md)

-1. Ejecución en modo desarrollo
+1. Running in development mode:
     * `npm run dev`

-## Ejecución en NGINX mediante contendor Docker
+## Execution in NGINX using Docker container

-La ejecución de la aplicación en NGINX, mediante contenerdor Docker, se puede hacer de dos formas:
+The application execution in NGINX, using Docker container, can be done in two ways:

-* Creando y ejecutando una imagen creada del proyecto
+* Creating and executing an image created from the project.

-* Ejecución directamente desde una imagen de NGINX ya existente previamente
+* Running directly from a previously existing NGINX image.

 ### Creación y ejecución de un contenedor Docker